Weixin-Liang/ChatGPT-Detector-Bias/README.md

 ```
 .
 ├── README.md
-├── data/
+├── Data_and_Results/
-    ├── human_data/
+    ├── Human_Data/
         ├── TOEFL_real_91/
             ├── name.json
             ├── data.json
+            ├── [GPT Detector Name].json
         ├── TOEFL_gpt4polished_91/
             ├── ...
         ├── CollegeEssay_real_70/
         ├── CS224N_real_145/
+        ├── HewlettStudentEssay_real_88/
+        ├── HewlettStudentEssay_GPTsimplify_88/
-    ├── gpt_data/
+    ├── GPT_Data/
         ├── CollegeEssay_gpt3_31/
         ├── CollegeEssay_gpt3PromptEng_31/
         ├── CS224N_gpt3_145/
         ├── CS224N_gpt3PromptEng_145/
+├── Code/
 ```

-The `data` folder contains the human-written and AI-generated datasets used in our study.
+The `Data_and_Results` folder contains the human-written and AI-generated datasets used in our study, as well as the detection results of GPT detectors.
 Each subfolder contains a `name.json` file, which provides the metadata, and a `data.json` file, which contains the text samples.